gofynd/fdk-client-javascript/README.md

 #### Browser

-you can load fdk-client-javascript's application browser bundle from CDN; `ApplicationConfig`, `ApplicationClient` and `ApplicationModels` will be attached to browser's `window` object.
+you can load fdk-client-javascript's application browser bundle from CDN; `ApplicationConfig` and `ApplicationClient` will be attached to browser's `window` object.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/gofynd/fdk-client-javascript@<version>/dist/application.js"></script>